guildai/guild.ai/pages/start/optimize.md

 In the same panel, *deselect* the following metrics:

 - `time`
-- Xxx Yss

 TensorBoard displays a plot of `loss` against `x`.
 Each point on the plot represents a trial.
-Over 20 trials, the Bayesian optimizer should spend more time exporing values for `x` around `-0.3`.
-This will appear as a cluster of trials along the bottom of the plot.
+Given the known relationship between `loss` and `x` (see plot above), the Bayesian optimizer should spend more time exporing values for `x` around `-0.3`.
+This will appear as a cluster of trials along the bottom of the plot between `-0.4` and `-0.2`.

 ![](/assets/img/tb-hparams-scatter.png)